ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 August 8th (Friday) Final exam (presentation) (*Summer break 8/14-8/19) August 22nd (Friday) Deadline for submitting final draft of master's thesis (noon) September 9th (Tuesday) Graduation ceremony

+For now i am trying to update the presentation slides ,

+## 11.06.25

+There is updated deadline tittle submission for M1 in 7/9. this week the deadline of the symposim.
+And next week we have the deadline for the thesis tittle.

+local latex learning